Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Fribourg is strategically located between the major business centers of Bern and Lausanne.
-This proximity makes it an excellent location for serving enterprises in government, finance, manufacturing, and technology across western Switzerland.
+Proximity To Key Business Districts: Fribourg is strategically positioned between the major Swiss business centers of Bern and Lausanne.
+This location provides low-latency connections to government, finance, and international organizations in both cities.

 Natural Disaster Risk

-Fribourg has a very low natural disaster risk profile, with an INFORM Risk score of 1.8 out of 10, as of September 2025.
-This score indicates a highly stable environment for critical infrastructure.
+Fribourg is located in a region with a very low risk of natural disasters, with an overall INFORM Risk score of 1.8 out of 10, as of September 2025.
+This low-risk profile is a significant advantage for mission-critical facilities requiring maximum uptime.

-The primary natural hazards to consider, though still rated low, are:
+The main environmental hazards to consider, though still low, include:

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business